 6. Pair with a rotating bonus category card

 To pair cards without overcomplicating your life, you should pick one other rewards credit card to go with your flat-rate card.
 Specifically, you should pick a card that offers boosted rewards in the categories you spend the most in, or a 5 percent rotating bonus category card that offers heightened cash back in new categories each quarter.

-If you do a fair bit of cooking at home, you’d probably benefit from a credit card that rewards grocery purchases.
-One of the best grocery rewards cards is the Blue Cash Everyday® Card from American Express, which awards cardholders 3 percent cash back at U.S. supermarkets (up to $6,000 per year, then 1 percent).
-It also offers 3 percent back at U.S. gas stations and U.S. online retail purchases (with the same $6,000 limit.
-With such practical bonus categories, the Blue Cash Everday is a favorite of families and bargain-seekers alike.
+If you do a fair bit of cooking at home, you’ll probably benefit from a credit card that rewards grocery purchases.
+One of the best credit cards for groceries is the Blue Cash Everyday® Card from American Express, which awards cardholders 3 percent cash back at U.S. supermarkets (up to $6,000 per year, then 1 percent) for no annual fee.
+It also offers 3 percent back at U.S. gas stations and on U.S. online retail purchases (with the same $6,000 in purchases limit per category).
+With such practical bonus categories, the Blue Cash Everyday is a favorite of families and bargain-seekers alike.

-If you spend a lot on dining and entertainment, you could consider the Capital One Savor Cash Rewards Credit Card due to its 4 percent cash back rate on those purchases, along with select streaming services.
+If you spend a lot on dining and entertainment, you could consider the Capital One Savor Cash Rewards Credit Card* due to its 4 percent cash back rate on those purchases (as well as select streaming services).

 There are many options to consider, all of which have different features and earning rates.
-Make sure to compare all the best cash back credit card offers on the market today if your goal is to find a few cards to pair together for optimal rewards.
+Make sure to compare all the best cash back credit cards on the market today if your goal is to find a few cards to pair together for optimal rewards.

 The bottom line

 There are plenty of reasons to pick a flat-rate cash back credit card, including if you just don’t want to juggle more than one card.
 After all, flat-rate cards let you earn a higher-than-average rewards rate on all your purchases and bills.
 In the meantime, they can also help you simplify your life and finances.